 - malignant degeneration: 5-25% 4, malignant phyllodes tumour

 It is a locally invasive tumour.
 Treatment is usually with surgical excision.
 Large tumours may even require a full mastectomy.
 Both benign and malignant phyllodes tumours have a tendency to recur if not widely excised.

 After wide local excision there is relatively frequent local recurrence (up to 25%) and up to 10% can metastasise.
-The mode of mode of metastases in such cases is by haematogenous route.
+The mode of metastases in such cases is by haematogenous route.

 - 1. Primer of diagnostic imaging.
 Ralph Weissleder. [et al.].
 Philadelphia, PA : Mosby, c2007.
 ISBN:0323040683 (find it at amazon.com)

 - 2. Buchberger W, Strasser K, Heim K et-al. Phylloides tumor: findings on mammography, sonography, and aspiration cytology in 10 cases.
 AJR Am J Roentgenol.
 1991;157 (4): 715-9.
 AJR Am J Roentgenol (abstract) - Pubmed citation